 The cellist is also world-famous for his work in pedagogy.
 In 1995-2004 A. Kniazev taught at the Moscow State Conservatory, and many of his students later became winners of international competitions.
 The cello virtuoso is now organizing master classes around the world and is regularly invited to be a member of the Tchaikovsky International Competition Commission.

 The talented musician actually has two diplomas of a professional performer – he is officially a cellist and an organist, so this evening in Vilnius he is ready to surprise even the greatest music connoisseurs: A. Kniazev will play two instruments on the stage of the Vilnius Congress Hall, piano and cello.
-In the first part of the concert, together with the Lithuanian State Symphony Orchestra conducted by maestro Gintaras Rinkevičius, A. Kniazev will perform Ludwig van Beethoven's (1770–1827) Piano Concerto No. 3.
+In the first part of the concert, together with the Lithuanian State Symphony Orchestra conducted by maestro Gintaras Rinkevičius, A. Kniazev will perform Wolfgang Amadeus Mozart's (1756–1791) Piano Concerto No. 14.
 The second part of the concert will feature an overture from Carl Maria von Weber's (1786–1826) opera "Der Freischütz” and Robert Schumann's (1810–1856) Cello Concerto in A minor.